 - Cost of adaption to the home (or a new home if appropriate)

 - Cost of transport needs (adaptions to an existing or a new car)

 - Cost of Assisted Technology (computers to assist with communication)

 - Case Manager (an individual organising an injured persons care diary) costs

 - Court of Protection Costs (especially with child claims or vulnerable adults)

 Examples of Successful Compensation Claims:

-Click here to read all of the successful medical negligence claims case studies on our website.
-Other than the cases outlined earlier on this page, other examples include:
+Other than the cases outlined earlier on this page, other examples of successful compensation claims include:

 - £200,000 awarded to a young girl following a misdiagnosis of appendicitis, which left her unable to have children.